Bringing Wine Home From Italy – tips and tricks for your Italy Wine Country travels.

 Another thing you can do is just pick up a wine shipping container from a local shipper.
 Mailboxes has a huge network all over Italy.
 The difficulty, of course, is that you will have to lug it around on your Italy wine country travels.
 If you are in a car, that’s no problem.
 But, if you are traveling by train, it can get difficult.
 Just something to keep in mind.

 Shipping Wine From Italy

 The best approach is to identify a location, confirm shipping into your home country is possible (it can’t be done everywhere), and request price breakdowns.
-Click for a complete list of Mailboxes locations in Italy.
+Click for a complete list of Mailboxes locations in Italy and here for IWS.

 Many have an email address, so if you plan on shipping wine from Italy reach out in advance.
 Make sure to get their hours of operation.
 Many will close at lunch and on the weekends.
 Don’t leave it to the last minute only to find that it’s closed and doesn’t reopen till you are far away.

 Wine Shipping from Alba, Italy

 - Shipping wine to the U.S.: 88€ for 6 bottles, 148€ for 12 bottles.